The PURE (Placing vulnerable Residents into Employment) Project

 Laura came to PURE for support in improving her English.
 Our provider Trident Reach referred her to a training course where she achieved her ESOL English.
 This course improved her confidence to apply for jobs, and she was then given employability support and interview coaching.
 Laura later secured an interview at a famous hotel and lovers her new role as a porter.

-• Have the legal right to live or work in the UK for the duration of the project support
+Have the legal right to live and work in the UK for the duration of the project support